19 Best Things To Do in Venice, Italy (Includes Map)

 The menu prices here are shocking (a cappuccino will cost you €10.50!) so my logic was that if you’re gonna spend that much on a coffee you may as well spend a bit more and get a pimped-out frozen coffee for a few euros extra (stupid logic I know, but just hear me out).

 Although the prices are staggering, the coffee and tiramisu we shared was without question the most delicious dessert I consumed while in Venice – I’ll give them that.
-Plus the novelty of getting a caffeine fix in a place so full of history is really priceless.
+Plus, the novelty of getting a caffeine fix in a place so full of history is really priceless.

 10. Doge’s Palace

-Venice’s most extra building.
+This is Venice’s most extravagent building.
 This gothic palace was home to the Doge (basically the city’s top boss) and is packed with grand halls, golden ceilings, and secret prison cells.
-You can even walk across the actual Bridge of Sighs — because why just look at it when you can dramatically sigh your way across?

 11. T Fondaco Rooftop Terrace